cdangeard/cdangeard/README.md

 I have worked on :
   * Statistical studies on employement and education around Rennes.
   * Prediction and data visualisation for Enedis (EDF).
 (Cartograghy, Factory location problem, ML ...)
   * PIG/Hadoop database requesting for the Credit Mutuel Arkea (Bank).
   * Conception and developement of Nifi dataflows for La Poste (Actual)

 On the side i like :
   * Coding small games/bots on python
   * Throwing frisbees
+  * Reading & Listening to History Podcast
   * Improve my Protoss macro

 I like to work on :